 - The Hall of Presidents a stage presentation of all the presidents in Audio-Animatronic form.
 Recently reopened with President Trump.

 - Haunted Mansion classic Haunted House ride.
-Do not think this is the same type of haunted house you get at a travelling fair.
+Do not think this is the same type of haunted house you get at a traveling fair.
 The attraction is very impressive and should not be missed.

 The following dining locations are located in Liberty Square

 - Columbia Harbour House serving fish and chicken.
+In our opinion, this is one of the best quick-service restaurants in the Magic Kingdom.

-- Liberty Tree Tavern family style Thanksgiving-themed meal.
+- Liberty Tree Tavern family-style Thanksgiving-themed meal.
 Plenty of food but not necessarily the best quality in Walt Disney World.

 - Sleepy Hollow